 4. Small to medium-sized sellers who only sell on Amazon, have nexus in Pennsylvania but have never registered for a Pennsylvania sales tax permit

 In an updated bill, the state now says a marketplace seller with only marketplace sales does not need to register.

 5. New sellers who sell on Amazon only and have nexus in Pennsylvania

-In this scenario, Fleming advises that it doesn’t make much common sense for Amazon-only sellers to register for a Pennsylvania sales tax permit.
-While the Pennsylvania Department of Revenue states that sellers should register, this type of seller would face no penalty for not collecting because Amazon is responsible for collecting sales tax.
+The Pennsylvania Department of Revenue states that sellers should register, although this type of seller would face no penalty for not collecting, because Amazon is responsible for collecting sales tax.
 However, if you plan to sell on other online shopping carts or marketplaces in the future, you may want to consider registering for a Pennsylvania sales tax permit, since inventory stored in an Amazon fulfillment center still creates Pennsylvania sales tax nexus.

 Of course, every business’ sales tax liability is different, so we always recommend consulting with a vetted sales tax expert should you have questions about how to handle sales tax going forward in Pennsylvania.

 I understand that Amazon will collect and remit sales tax on my behalf.
 Do I still have to file a Pennsylvania tax return?